A share repurchase means that a public company buys back its issued shares from the market

 When a share repurchase is executed at the right price with good timing, it may lift the stock price, but not for certain.
 Investors still need to do an in-depth analysis before buying the company's shares

 We often see the term "share repurchase" in financial news.
 What does that mean?
 It refers to the move of a public company to buy back its issued shares from the market.

 There are several ways available for companies to do so, and the most common one is to buy back directly from the market.

 Listed firms also tend to repurchase their shares through a tender offer.
 The company will decide how many shares to buy at what price within a given time frame.
 If the market offers more shares than it wants, then the company will repurchase proportionally.
 In the opposite case, the company will adjust the price and the time frame.

 When shares are repurchased, they may be canceled and reserved for later use (employee benefits, for example).

 Why does the company execute a share repurchase?
 Here are some reasons.

 1. If the company feels that its stock price is seriously undervalued, it may consider repurchasing shares to raise its price.
 According to Buffett's letter to shareholders of 2020, Berkshire will buy back its stock only if Charlie Munger and Buffett believe that it is selling for less than it is worth.

-2. The company may also consider a share repurchase to resolve the crisis caused by hostile takeover and merger.
-Exxon Mobil Corporation's repurchase in 1989 and 1994 are cases in point.
+2. The company may also consider a share repurchase to resolve the crisis caused by the hostile takeover and merger.
+Exxon Mobil Corporation's repurchases in 1989 and 1994 are cases in point.

 4. A share repurchase can also optimize the capital structure.
 Strong, steadily growing companies may use leverage to repurchase shares.
 As a result, some related financial indicators will be improved.